DeLonghi Magnifica Evo ECAM29084SB Review: Is This $700 Machine Worth It in 2026?

 What’s the difference between ECAM29084SB and ECAM29084SB+?

-There isn’t one.
-The “SB” suffix is the Silver/Black colorway.
-Some retailers add “+” informally.
+Nothing.
+Some retailers add the “+” informally.
 Same machine.

 Can I use pre-ground coffee?